The American Medical Association states, “medical coding errors fall into the very broad categories of fraud and abuse.”

-- For institutional claimsthat include span dates of service (i.e., a “From” and“Through”date span on the claim), the “Through” date on the claim will be used to determine the date of service for claims filing timeliness.
+- For institutional claims that include span dates of service ( “From” and “Through” date span on the claim).
+The “Through” date on the claim will be used to determine the date of service for claims filing timeliness.

 4. Incorrect patient identifier information.

-To avoid this error, make sure the patient’s name is spelled correctly, the date of birth and sex are accurate, the correct insurance payer is entered and the policy number is valid.
-It’s also a good idea to check whether or not the claim requires a group number, the patient’s relationship to the insured is accurate, and the diagnosis code matches the procedure performed.
+To avoid this error, make sure the patient’s name is spelled correctly, the DOB and sex are accurate.
+Also make sure that the correct insurance payer is entered and the policy number is valid.
+It’s also a good idea to check whether the claim requires a group number, the patient’s relationship to the insured is accurate, and the diagnosis code matches the procedure performed.
 Finally, make sure the primary insurance is listed as such in the case of multiple insurances.

 5. Coding issues.